-The Committee assigns the CEO's personal performance rating, which is subsequently reviewed and approved by the Board.
-With respect to all other NEOs, the CEO assigns their personal performance ratings and such ratings are reviewed and approved by the Board.
+The Human Resources Committee assigns the CEO's personal performance rating, which is subsequently reviewed and approved by the Board.
+With respect to all other NEOs, the CEO assigns their personal performance ratings and such ratings are reviewed by the Human Resources Committee and approved by the Board.
 The personal performance component of the short-term incentive award is based on a number of measures for each executive, as summarized below.